pote/gpm/README.md

 >> HEAD for github.com/bmizerany/pat is  51b7af73e39f6dc59846b22d56ca886d105ef0c3
 >> Added to Godeps
 ```
+Note: the -a flag only works with github repositories at this point in time.

 It is recommended to keep a healthy and exhaustive `Godeps` file in the root of all Go project that use external dependencies,
 this way any project includes the documentation required to be built correctly at any point in time.